Legendary Rock: OS Grid Reference – NS 94135 99110

-An obscure and little known site outside of the Ochils region, this stone seems to have been described for the first time in 1769 – though local people obviously knew of its presence centuries before this date.
+An obscure and little known site outside of the Ochils region, this stone seems to have been described for the first time in 1769 – though local people would obviously have known of its presence and mythic history centuries before this.
 It was then shown on the 1819 Plan of The Estates of Harviestoun and Castle Campbell, as shown here.
 The White Stane is a rounded quartz block about four feet long in the grasses, laid down and hard to find, it would have been impressive had it stood upright – which it may have done in ages not so long ago – in which case we would have had a shining standing stone on the edge of the steep slope halfway up the mountain.
 A curious ‘D’-shaped carving that seems to be etched on the top of the rock may simply be one of Nature’s simulacra.

 When I arrived at the stone – after taking a typically circuitous bimble up the hillsides, and passing a variety of archaeological relics on the slopes east of the burn – the view was outstanding, looking some 60 miles south into the distant peaks of the Scottish Lowlands, with the sun casting itself over the entire landscape.
 The quartz rock by my side was gleaming brightly in the fresh daylight.
 Sitting down by its side, the cold wind cutting over us, a quietude befell the place and, and as I relaxed by its side, fell into a sleep for an hour or so.
 All was quiet and still in both mind and heart at the stone – then when I came round, I realised the sun was going down and thought it best to get off the mountains before dark!

 In Angus Watson’s (1995) survey he told us,